kati-tran/Kais-R-Us/README.md

 PROJECT 3 REQUIREMENTS:

-1. index.jsp shows the html of the homepage without the items. storePage.java grabs from the database and dynamically renders them with index.jsp. storePage.java shows the last 5 items viewed by taking from a session that was created in productDetails.java. storePage.java uses _include_ for the the index.jsp file.
+1. index.jsp shows the html of the homepage without the items. storePage.java grabs from the database and dynamically renders them with index.jsp. storePage.java shows the last 5 items viewed at the bottom of the page by taking from a session that was created in productDetails.java. storePage.java uses _include_ for the the index.jsp file.

 2. productDetails.java gets the item id from storePage.java and grabs the appropriate data from the database.
 It then